jamesclabby/jamesclabby.com/src/content/projects/featureforge.md

 The application leverages a modern, scalable technology stack:

-- **Frontend**: React for a responsive and interactive user interface
+- **Frontend**: React for a responsive and interactive user interface and shadcn components for a professional look and feel
 - **Backend**: Node.js and Express for a robust API infrastructure
 - **Database**: PostgreSQL via Neon for reliable and scalable data storage
 - **Email**: Resend for seamless email communications and notifications